Unifying fractons, gravitons and photons from a gauge theoretical approach: Gauge theory of a special kind

 \section{Gauge theory of a special kind}

 To begin with the construction of our model, we set the scenario to be the Minkowski spacetime with metric $\eta\equiv\mathrm{diag}(+1,-1,-1,-1)$.
 We define the Minkowskian vierbein $\eta^a_\mu$ (and its inverse $\eta^\mu_a$) to be the set of maps connecting local inertial frames $x^a$ to world coordinates $x^\mu$, namely $x^a=\eta^a_\mu x^\mu$ and $x^\mu=\eta^\mu_ax^a$.
 Because the whole spacetime is flat, all frames are therefore taken to be inertial.
-Geometrodynamically speaking, this means that no gravitational effects are in place.
+Geometrodynamically speaking, this means that no gravitational effects are in place, \emph{i.e.}, spacetime is not dynamical.
 For simplicity, $\eta^a_\mu$ is thus assumed to carry constant components and all coordinate systems are taken as Cartesian ones.
 In the EC formalism of gravity \cite{Utiyama:1956sy,Kibble:1961ba,Sciama:1964wt,Misner:1973prb,DeSabbata:1986sv,Mardones:1990qc,Zanelli:2005sa}, the vierbein $e^a_\mu$ locally maps general frames $dx^\mu$ to inertial ones $dx^a$.
 The inertial frames are usually taken as Cartesian, but they could be curvilinear as well.
 Hence, a more general approach in flat space could consider curvilinear yet inertial frames in both sides of the vierbein map.
 However, this is an unnecessary complication we avoid.

-The fundamental field of the model is $h^a_\mu$, usually the graviton field in linear gravity theories.
-Inhere, this is precisely the general fracton potential field.
+The fundamental field of the model is $h^a_\mu$, usually identified with the graviton field in linear gravity theories.
+In here, this is precisely the general fracton potential field.
 Together with $h^a_\mu$, the field $h_a^\mu$ is also important for covariance and the following relations are valid:

 Naturally, Latin and Greek indices transform under global Lorentz transformations\footnote{All results attained in the present work are also achieved by considering the Poincaré group as well.}.
 We also define linear diffeomorphisms, a genuine local Abelian gauge transformation, in the form